pixl8/Preside-CMS/support/docs/docs/02.devguides/29.taskmanager/page.md

 ### Display groups

 You can optionally use display groups to break-up the view of tasks in to multiple grouped tabs.
 For example, you may have a group for maintenance tasks and another group for CRM data syncs.
 Simply use the `@displayGroup` attribute and tasks with the same "display group" will be grouped together in tabs.

+### Exclusivity groups

+You can optionally use exclusivity groups to ensure that related tasks do not run concurrently.
+For example, you may have several data syncing tasks that would be problematic if they all ran at the same time.

+By default, the exclusivity group for a task is set to the *display group* of the task.

+It you set the exclusivity group of a task to `none`, the task can be run at any point in time.

+Use the `@exclusivityGroup` attribute to declare your exclusivity groups per task (or leave alone to use display group).

 >>> If no groups are specified, a default group of "default" will be used.